mmistakes/made-mistakes-jekyll/src/_posts/notes/2014-04-01-inspiring-faces.md

   thumbnail: /assets/images/sktchy-app-thumb.png
 categories: [notes]
 tags: [Sktchy, drawing, tech geek]
-comments: false
 ---

 It's been a lot of fun drawing the faces of strangers.
 But you know what's even better'?
 Having strangers draw you in return.

 If you have an iOS device I encourage you to download the free [**Sktchy** app](http://www.sktchy.com/).
 You don't have to be an artist to use it --- in fact most using the app aren't.
 You just need to upload a selfie or two and hopefully inspire someone to create a work of art based on it.

 I've been known to peruse the *Inspiration* tab in look of faces to draw.
-So if you've been patiently waiting for me to draw you as part of my [PaperFaces Project]({% post_url /articles/2012-08-31-paperfaces-ipad-portrait-project %}), Sktchy might be a nice alternative.
+So if you've been patiently waiting for me to draw you as part of my [PaperFaces Project]({% post_url /notes/2012-08-31-paperfaces-ipad-portrait-project %}), Sktchy might be a nice alternative.

 {% notice %}
 #### Beard selfies are a must